davidswelt/zot_bib_web/README.md

 -  have records for BibTex, EndNote and Wikipedia, and
 -  can be exported to HTML or pushed to a Wordpress database.

-The following formats and info can be included:
+The following formats and info can also be included:
-BibTex, RIS (for EndNote etc.), Wikipedia markup, abstract, PDF.
+BibTex, RIS (for EndNote etc.), Wikipedia markup, abstract, PDF, APA and MLA format.

 A readable bibliographic entry (e.g., in APA style) is always shown.
-COINS is always included (invisible).
+COInS is always included (invisible).

 The content generated is static.
 This program is meant to be run periodically.